fneum/broad-ranges/README.md

 scaling

-- number of inputs: adds more dimensions to uncertainty space, curse of dimensionality
+- number of inputs: adds more dimensions to uncertainty space, curse of dimensionality [12 in (Tröndle, 2020), 36 in (Pilpola, 2020)]
 - number of outputs: should scale well as each output has its own polynomial, are independent

 Use PCE to build surrogate models for calculating Sobol sensitivity indices analytically as a post-processing (Sudret, 2008)

+separate influential from non-influential parameters

 computational cost of sensitivity indices reduces to that of estimating PCE coefficients, 2-3 orders of magnitude faster than traditional MC evaluation (Sudret, 2008)